-As an enlightened fellow pointed out in passing, Maoyuu started out on 2chan and - more than likely - panders to the wants of its target audience as much as it
+As an enlightened fellow pointed out in passing, Maoyuu started out on 2chan and - more than likely - panders to the wants of its target audience as much as it does because

 The fact that both shows share a lot of similar anime-related features are clear as day, but the most fascinating part about both shows are how they take on the area that most anime can't: discussing actual knowledge.

 Spice and Wolf series are a lot like Trading for Dummy printed in feudal age.
 They have feudal settings with a dash of fantasy, that's what we knew easily from the cover.
 But you don't judge the book by its cover, or you might overlook something nice.

 Spice and Wolf discuss trading, politics, microeconomic and others relevant knowledge for an average feudal traders.
 It sure doesn't live up against

 Both series have the same atmosphere and tone with an emphasis on how social and economic systems function in a by gone era.
 While there is danger for the main characters in each series it's not the major focus of the story line.

 While Ookami describes trade and business in a medieval world, Maoyuu follows the story of two characters trying to evolve their war torn world into a place which can move on, two nations living in harmony, as opposed to one being destroyed by the other then trying to recover.